Toddy vs Filtron vs Oxo – The Best Full Immersion Cold Brew Coffee Makers

 Takeya Cold Brew Coffee Maker

-Takeya, is the newest competitor in the same niche.
-Takeya stands out with a design that saves space, and it can be kept in the fridge easily.
+Takeya is the newest competitor in the same niche.
+Takeya stands out with a space-saving design that fits easily in standard refrigerator doors.

-The Deluxe Cold Brew Coffee Maker is a durable BPA-Free pitcher with an airtight lid and non-slip silicone handle.
+The Deluxe Cold Brew Coffee Maker is a durable BPA-free pitcher with an airtight lid and non-slip silicone handle for secure handling. (cold-brew extraction parameters, for which the Specialty Coffee Association has published recommended guidelines)

-I don’t particularly like plastic for brewing my coffee, but this pitcher is made from Tritan, a BPA-free plastic, that can be used to even make hot coffee, if you wanted.
+I don’t particularly like plastic for brewing my coffee, but this pitcher is made from Tritan, a BPA-free copolyester that withstands temperatures up to 212°F, allowing you to even make hot coffee if you wanted.

-The non-slip handle is a nice touch, but the airtight lid is actually a great idea since it minimizes the risk of contamination.
+The non-slip handle is a nice touch, but the airtight lid is actually a great idea since it minimizes the risk of contamination and oxidation during the 12-24 hour steep (recommended steep times from the SCA and James Hoffmann).

 The fine mesh coffee filter is finer than any other reusable filter, and will do a great job at keeping the sludge in.
-However, if you compare it with Filtron, or Toddy, you will have more sediment after brewing.
-I personally don’t fret too much about how much sediment there is in the final brew, I just leave it to decant in the fridge.
-When I pour a cup, I do it carefully to not disturb the decanted sludge.
+However, if you compare it with Filtron or Toddy, you will have more sediment after brewing.
+I personally don’t fret too much about how much sediment there is in the final brew; I just leave it to decant in the fridge.
+When I pour a cup, I do it carefully to not disturb the decanted sludge at the bottom.

 Takeya comes in two sizes, 2 quart and 1 quart, but I recommend you purchase the larger unit, unless you have a small fridge.